phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a7-imx6ull.md

 # Running system on `armv7a7-imx6ull` (NXP i.MX 6ULL)

 This version is designed for NXP i.MX 6ULL processors with ARM Cortex-A7 core.
 To launch this version the final disk image and loader image should be provided.
 The images are created as the final artifacts of `phoenix-rtos-project` building and are located in `_boot` directory.
 The disk image consist of bootloader (plo), kernel, UART driver (tty), dummyfs filesystem server (RAM disk) and psh (shell).
-The necessary tools to carry out the uploading process are located in `_boot` directory as well.
+Necessary tools to carry out the uploading process are located in `_boot` directory as well.

 ## Pre-build steps